bmuschko/jenkins-with-kubernetes/on-demand-agents/README.md

 # On-demand Jenkins agents as Kubernetes Pods

+* Running Jenkins master and agents as Kubernetes Pods.
+* Agents are created on-demand as needed and deleted after use.

 ## Creating a Docker image for the Jenkins master

 > Configuration can be found in the [`master-docker-image` directory](./master-docker-image).